Methodology

 What a KitVerify kit is

-A KitVerify media kit is a hosted page on kitverify.com — not a PDF, not a screenshot.
+A KitVerify media kit is a hosted page on kitverify.com — a live link, not a screenshot, with a PDF export when a brand asks for an attachment.
 Creators fill defined fields; KitVerify renders the page.
 There is no free-form canvas: a creator chooses what to show, but the structure decides what can appear under each label — and every number carries a label saying where it came from.

 The three labels

-Will be pulled straight from the platform API over a read-only connection, shown with the platform name and a last-synced timestamp.
-A creator will not be able to type, edit, or adjust a synced number — only hide it.
-No number carries this label today.
+Pulled straight from the platform API over a read-only connection, shown with the platform name and a last-synced timestamp.
+A creator cannot type, edit, or adjust a synced number — only hide it.

 Calculated by KitVerify from other numbers, with the formula disclosed beside the value.
 It changes only when its inputs change — a creator can't type a computed number.